chubberlisk/website/content/blog-posts/how-i-like-to-write-tests.md

 ## Avoid “should” or “can”

 In a recent pairing (or 🍐-ing) session, I was driving (or playing the role as the typist) and began writing a test with “returns”.
 My partner then asked “I usually start my tests with ‘should’, don’t you?”.
 I realised then that I don't like starting tests with “should” or “can” or anything like that.
 It's because it unnecessarily makes the test name longer than it needs to be.
 Test descriptions should be as concise as possible whilst being descriptive and the extra “should” or similar is noise to me.
 Also practically, it means if you’re on a small (or smol) screen there’s more horizontal scrolling than needed.
-Instead I prefer to begin tests with a verb in the present tense such as “returns”, “displays”, “sets”, “orders”, “retrieves”, “creates” and “hides”.
+Instead I prefer to begin tests with a verb in the present tense such as “returns”, “displays”, “sets”, “orders”, “retrieves”, “creates” and “hides”, etc.

 ## Order your tests with purpose

 When using TDD, your tests will come in the order that you implemented your functionality.
 However, this isn’t always the best way to order your tests in.
 It might be that the simplest next failing test is to do a positive case then a negative and back and forth so it might not be easy to follow.
 When doing the refactor step of TDD, I think about whether I should reorder the tests to follow the steps in code or group things into contexts and have opposite contexts together.
-Usually I run my test file and see how it displays in the terminal with all the test names together (with [RSpec you can use `--format documentation`](https://relishapp.com/rspec/rspec-core/v/2-6/docs/command-line/format-option) or with Jest when you run a single file it will display all your test names) and see if I should move anything around.
+Usually I run my test file and see how it displays in the terminal with all the test names together and see if I should move anything around.

+> 💡 Hint: With [RSpec you can use --format documentation](https://relishapp.com/rspec/rspec-core/v/2-6/docs/command-line/format-option) and with [Jest](https://jestjs.io/) when you run a single test file, it'll display all your test names.

 ## Add newlines to easily spot the arrange, act and assert

-An easy and the simplest thing to help readability is to add newlines.
+An easy and the simplest thing to improve readability is to add newlines.
 It always surprises me when I see tests without them.
 It's such an effortless thing to do but seems neglected quite often in my experience.
 In a test I’m looking to clearly see the arrange, act and assert parts of a test and adding newlines between these makes it way easier to read than a block of code.

 ## Do away with the top-level describe in Jest